 You may want to bring a drink of water with you for after the testing.

 You should receive your results by text message or email within 24 hours.

 Until you receive your test results DO NOT stop isolating because you are feeling better.

 If you test negative for COVID-19, you will be advised by 111 that you may end self-isolation.
 If you are still required to complete a mandatory self-isolation by law under a specific direction notice (e.g. because you have travelled outside Jersey, Guernsey or UK (excluding the Republic of Ireland), or are a high risk contact for a COVID-19 positive individual) even if you have tested negative you MUST remain in self-isolation for the full period.

 If you test positive for COVID-19 you will receive:

-- You will be issued by the Cabinet Office – Public Health 111/Contact Tracing Service (on behalf of the Department of Health a Social Care) a self-isolation direction notice which requires you to undertake mandatory self-isolation for 14 days from the on-set of your symptoms.
-It is a legal requirement to comply with the Direction Notice to ensure you minimise the risk of further spread of COVID-19 to others by remaining in mandatory self-isolation.
+- You will be issued with a Direction Notice by the Cabinet Office – Public Health 111/Contact Tracing Service (on behalf of the Manx Care) which requires you to undertake mandatory self-isolation, as specified by 111, from the on-set of your symptoms.

-Your contact details will be passed onto the Public Health Contact Tracing Service so any contacts with other persons can be followed up and they too may be issued with a mandatory direction notice and instruction to self-isolate for a period of 14 days from the date of their last close contact with you.
+Your contact details will be passed onto the Public Health Contact Tracing Service so any contacts with other persons can be followed up and they too may be issued with a mandatory direction notice and instruction to self-isolate for a specified period.